-She was a member of the Lark Quartet, touring extensively in North America, Europe, and Scandinavia performing at some of the most prestigious venues and festivals including Lincoln Center, Carnegie Hall, Library of Congress, Smithsonian Institution, Schleswig Holstein Festival, and the International Istanbul Music Festival.
+A former member of the Lark Quartet, Ms. Farina toured extensively in North America, Europe, and Scandinavia performing at some of the most prestigious venues and festivals including Lincoln Center, Carnegie Hall, Library of Congress, Smithsonian Institution, Schleswig Holstein Festival, and the International Istanbul Music Festival.
 While with the Lark, Ms. Farina recorded Aaron Kernis’ string quartets, music of Amy Beach, and music of Giovanni Sollima.
-As a member of the Elements Quartet, she participated in the Tibor Varga Festival in Budapest, the Great Lakes Chamber Music Festival, been in residence at Utah Valley State College, and premiered “Snaphots”, a project commissioning dozens of composers from Regina Carter to Angelo Badalamenti, to John Corigliano and many more.
+A former member of the Elements Quartet as well, she participated in the Tibor Varga Festival in Budapest, the Great Lakes Chamber Music Festival, been in residence at Utah Valley State College, and premiered “Snaphots”, a project commissioning dozens of composers from Regina Carter to Angelo Badalamenti, John Corigliano and many more.

-An active teacher, she is on the faculty of Vassar College and the Juilliard School’s Pre-College Division.
-In addition to recording classical music, Ms. Farina also records for feature film soundtracks as well as pop albums.
-A graduate of The Curtis Institute of Music, Ms. Farina has studied with Karen Tuttle, Joseph dePasqaule, Stephen Wyrczynski, and Byrnina Socolofsky.
+An active teacher, Ms. Farina is on the faculty of the Manhattan School of Music’s Contemporary Performance Program, Vassar College, Hunter College, and the Juilliard School’s Pre-College Division.
+A graduate of the Curtis Institute of Music, Ms. Farina has studied with Karen Tuttle, Joseph dePasquale, Stephen Wyrczynski, and Byrnina Socolofsky.